Crown Prince Performs Umra

-Mecca, March 18 (Petra) -- His Royal Highness Crown Prince Al Hussein bin Abdullah II performed Umra, the lesser Muslim pilgrimage to Mecca, on Monday.
+(MENAFN- Jordan Times) MECCA - HRH Crown Prince Hussein performed Umra, the lesser Muslim pilgrimage to Mecca, on Monday.

-According to a royal court statement, their Royal Highnesses Prince Omar bin Feisal and Prince Nayef bin Asem and His Highness Prince Rakan bin Mired also performed Umra.
+Their Royal Highnesses Prince Omar Bin Feisal and Prince Nayef Bin Asem, as well as His Highness Prince Rakan Bin Mired also performed Umra, according to a Royal Court statement.

-Crown Prince Al Hussein also performed asr, maghreb, isha, and taraweeh prayers at the Grand Mosque in Mecca.
+Crown Prince Hussein also performed asr, maghreb, isha and taraweeh prayers at the Grand Mosque in Mecca.

-Several Jordan Armed Forces-Arab Army personnel, young entrepreneurs, activists, athletes, and media professionals performed Umra with the Crown Prince, who also joined them for iftar.
+A number of Jordan Armed Forces-Arab Army personnel, young entrepreneurs, activists, athletes and media professionals performed Umra with the Crown Prince, who also joined them for Iftar, the statement said.

 Legal Disclaimer: